Blog

 Paying yourself first may help ensure:

-While results depend on your income and spending habits, the key benefit is that saving becomes part of your routine.
+While results vary depending on income and spending habits, the key benefit is that saving becomes a regular part of your financial system.

 If you’re working toward specific milestones, you may find this helpful: